IsaKiko/D3-visualising-data/05-javascript.md

 > * Sources - Here, we can look at the files that are used by our page.
 And even better, if we navigate to the JavaScript file, we can add breakpoints that stay in place when we reload the page.
 This allows us to investigate values of variables on the spot.

 > ## Feed your pet cat {.challenge}
-> Create a button using the &lt;button&gt; element to feed the cat.
+> Create a button using the &lt;button&gt; element to feed the cat using the steps outlined earlier.
 > Use the alert() function to have the cat thank you.

 The next step to having a fully interactive page is to